MrVPlusOne/Coeditor/README.md

 ### Run unit tests

-You can check your installation by running all unit tests via `pytest`.
+You can check your installation by running all unit tests via the command `pytest`.

 ### Use the VSCode extension server